antonzhyliuk/composerl/README.md

  ...
 ```

-Now I know in which direction composition can flow naturally (In diatonic sense).

-Additionally you can ask composerl about notes and chords(triads, sevenths, ninths and eleventh) in any key.
-Key is record with declaration:
+Additionally, you can ask ComposERL about notes and chords(triads, sevenths, ninths, and eleventh) in any key.
+The key is a record:

 `-record(key, {root :: note(),
 	       mode :: mode()}).`

-Mode can be number or atom:
+The mode can be a number or an atom:

  1. Ionian mode (major)
  2. Dorian mode
  3. Phrygian mode
  4. Lydian mode
  5. Mixolydian mode
- 6. æolian mode (minor)
+ 6. Aeolian mode (minor)
  7. Locrian mode

 ```